terrymandin/QuickReference/Devices/Moxa/Moxa_UC_8112_ME_T.md

-# Terry's Modbus Quick Reference for installing IoT Edge on a Moxa-8112-ME-T device
+# Terry's Quick Reference for installing IoT Edge on a Moxa-8112-ME-T device

 ## Configure Moxa device to be DHCP on LAN 1